khizerinam08/ProtoEEG/README.md

 ## Data

-The dataset used in this paper is available at: https://github.com/bdsp-core/SpikeNet2
+The dataset used in this paper is available at: https://github.com/bdsp-core/SpikeNet2.
+As of 10/17, the team is still in the process of fixing the data availability.

-We include sample data in the data directory.
+We include sample data in the sample_data directory.

 **Note:** The EEG data storage format is based on an existing codebase.
 We recommend building your own dataloaders to suit your specific data format and needs.